 Q: How is spousal support determined?

 A: In determining spousal support, the judge will consider many details.
 They include:

 - The standard of living achieved by the couple during the marriage

 - The investments and finances each person brought to the marriage

 - The necessities of each spouse connected with their financial ability, age and health

 - The investment and time required for the support recipient to conclude training and education to become financially independent

 A: In New Hampshire as in many other states, both parents are responsible for financially supporting their children.
 In determining child support payments, courts review several factors.
 They include the income of each parent, the parenting schedule and the needs of the child.
 The parent who earns more money will pay more toward child support.
 Noncustodial parents also will pay more in child support.

 Our attorneys will answer your questions, provide you with legal options and represent you.
 We consider our clients our top priority.

 Many people have questions about how to deal with an impending divorce.
 Germaine & Blaszka, P.A., of Derry, New Hampshire, will provide you with answers and advocate for you.
-For a free initial consultation, contact us online or call 603-434-4125.
+For an initial consultation, contact us online or call 603-434-4125.